syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 F-statistic: 10.71 on 1 and 29 DF,  p-value: 0.002758
 {% endhighlight %}

-The summary() function gives nearly everything that is needed for most analyses: the regression coefficients, their statistical significance, the R2 and adjusted R2, the _F_-value and _p_value for the entire model, and information about residuals.
+The summary() function gives nearly everything that is needed for most analyzes: the regression coefficients, their statistical significance, the R2 and adjusted R2, the _F_-value and _p_value for the entire model, and information about residuals.
 (See ?lm and ?summary for more information.)

 It is also possible to get confidence intervals for the regression coefficients with the confint() function: